How to learn to sing on pitch

 5. Pitch matching

 Most beginners will not be able to tell you if they are singing too high or low in pitch if you tell them they are off pitch.
 This is where pitch matching comes in handy.
 How it works: I will ask the student to sing a random note, I will then either match it, sing a harmony or sing a note that does not harmonise with theirs.
-I then ask them if they think I am singing the same note.
-I will do that a few times and then we talk about how it feels when we sing the same note, when I sing a harmony and when I sing a note that doesn’t harmonise with their note.
-I then do the same with the piano, so they learn to hear and feel when their voice matches the piano and when it doesn’t.
+Next, I ask them if they think I am singing the same note.
+I will do that a few times.
+Afterwards, we talk about how it feels when we sing the same note, when I sing a harmony and when I sing a note that doesn’t harmonise with their note.
+Finally, I do the same with the piano, so they learn to hear and feel when their voice matches the piano and when it doesn’t.

 These 5 easy steps above have not failed me yet in teaching someone to sing on pitch.
 If you want to teach beginners you will need to be patient and you will need to be prepared to sing a lot yourself.
-If you are, it will not take you long to teach them pitch.
+In case you are, it will not take you long to teach them pitch.
 The reward for doing so is amazing!!
+In the end, how to learn to sing on pitch is a journey between student and teacher.